 AFTER RIDGE AUGMENTATION SURGERY

 Every implant case is unique.
 The entire process, from tooth extraction to final dental implant placement, may take up to a year.

-Dr. Hilmi will have a specific recovery plan for you to follow after your procedure.
+Dr. Hilmi will have a specific recovery plan for you to follow your procedure.
 To maximize a successful outcome, you must carefully follow your recovery plan.